 The estimated cost for this project is approximately $2,000,000.
-The BCWMC plans to contribute $1,500,000 in CIP funds to the project through an ad valorem tax levied on all watershed residents by Hennepin County.
-Additional funding will come from sources such as the city of Golden Valley, grants, and other sources.
+The BCWMC plans to contribute $1,200,000 in CIP funds to the project through an ad valorem tax levied on all watershed residents by Hennepin County.
+A $300,000 Clean Water Fund grant from the MN Board of Water and Soil Resources was awarded in early 2022.
+Additional funding will come from the city of Golden Valley.

 The project will expand flood storage areas within the project area (approximately 2.5 acres of existing park area) adjacent to the existing Medley Pond, and provide additional water quality treatment for total suspended solids (TSS) and total phosphorus.

-The project will create approximately 8.3 acre-feet of additional flood storage for the 100-year, 24-hour flood frequency event, which reduces the 100-year storm event maximum water surface elevations by 0.5 feet within Medley Park and the downstream Kings Valley Pond (ML-2).
-This reduction in flood elevation removes three structures from being at-risk of flooding for the 100-year, 24-hour storm event.
-For the 25- year event, the maximum water surface elevations within Medley Park and on Kings Valley Pond are reduced by 0.6 feet, which removes six structures from being at-risk of flooding for the 25-year event.
+The project will create approximately 8.8 acre-feet of additional flood storage for the 100-year, 24-hour flood frequency event, which reduces the 100-year storm event maximum water surface elevations by 0.5 feet within Medley Park and the downstream Kings Valley Pond (ML-2).
+This reduction in flood elevation removes six structures from being at-risk of flooding for the 100-year, 24-hour storm event.
+For the 25- year event, the maximum water surface elevations within Medley Park and on Kings Valley Pond are reduced by 0.6 feet, which removes five structures from being at-risk of flooding for the 25-year event.

 Feasibility Study - Concept #3 approved June 2021